Sivethan01/basic-webpage/README.md

 # basic-webpage
-this repo contains html,css and js file
+this repo contains html,css and js file for practice